 John Arntz Director San Francisco Department of Elections City Hall, Rm. #48 1 Dr. Carlton B. Goodlett Place San Francisco, CA 94102

 Dear Mr. Arntz:

-Enclosed is the draft text of a proposed ordinance of declaration of policy (please indicate which one) to be submitted to the voters of the City and County of San Francisco.
-We request that a copy be forwarded to the City Attorney so that a ballot title and summary may be prepared.
+Enclosed is the draft text of a proposed ordinance or declaration of policy (ple indicate which one) to be submitted to the voters of the City and County of Sa Francisco.
+We request that a copy be forwarded to the City Attorney so that a and summary may be prepared. ease in i ballot title

 Please send the title and summary to:

 Name:

 Address:

-City: Zip Code:
+City: Zip Code: -

-If you have any questions, please call me at (days) or
+If you have any questions, please call me at(d lays) or

 (nights & weekends).
 My fax number is

 Sincerely,

-NOTICE OF INTENT TO CIRCULATE PETITION (CAEC § 9202)
+NOTICE OF INTENT TO CIRCULATE PETITION (CAEC \S 9202)